w3f/Grants-Program/applications/PJPE.md

 The new functionalities, that will be added to the polkadot js extension are:
 - View balances
 - Transfer funds
-- View an address as QR code
 - Stake / unstake / redeem funds and edit nominated validator list
+- View transaction history
+- View an address as a QR code
 - Contribute in crowdloans
 - Referendums